Alice 2 Project Notes

 Alice 2, by Carnegie Mellon University, was downloaded from https://www.alice.org/get-alice/alice-2/.

-My notes and reference materials are listed below.
-I decided against organizing the information into a formal paper because readers me be helped by seeing the order that I found materials and reading my side notes as I wrote them.
-I also decided not to include a copy of my html export because the purpose of Alice is to learn the logic and basic procedures behind basic programming.
-I do not want anyone to copy my printout and claim this world as their own, but I would be honored if my work helped someone and was included in his or her references.
+I decided not to include a copy of my html export here with my notes because the purpose of Alice is to learn the logic and basic procedures behind programming and virtual world creation.
+I also do not want anyone to copy my printout and claim this world as their own, but I would be honored if my work helped someone and was included in his or her references.
 Likewise, I have included all of my sources below and mixed in my personal notes where appropriate.

 Alice Tutorials: https://www2.cs.duke.edu/csed/alice09/tutorials.php#essentials